avinashkranjan/Amazing-Python-Scripts/Dominant Color Extraction/readme.md

 Kmeans and
 giving appropriate colors to the pixel/data points of the image.
 2.)
-Analysis different K in K-means : Different Ks can give totally different results, and usually, there is one K which is consistent with the data points, the actual K.
+Analyse different K in K-means : Different Ks can give totally different results, and usually, there is one K which is consistent with the data points, the actual K.